blacklightpy/vaultofknowledge/Religion.md

 As Hegel says, "Religion is for everybody - Philosophy is not for everybody".
 Which is true, because most people are on track to pursue a professional career to make a comfortable living, and have no time to deal with metaphysics.

 Everyone can understand the picture presented by religion.
 It is a shorthand, because it has a key role to play in societies.

+**Take it from me: The divine cannot be found in a set of symbols, or by practicing rituals.**